California Consumer Privacy Act (CCPA) Notice at Collection of Personal Information and Privacy Policy

 • As we described to you when collecting your personal information or as otherwise permitted by law

 We do not use or disclose sensitive personal information, as defined by California law, for inferring characteristics or for purposes other than those permitted by law.
 We keep personal information as long as it is necessary or relevant for the purposes for which it was collected.
-We also keep information as required by law.
+We also keep information as required by law or applicable regulations.

 What we disclose and to whom